Dynamsoft-Henry/barcode-reader-react-native-samples/README.md

-# Dynamsoft Barcode Reader samples for React Native editions
+# Dynamsoft Barcode Reader samples for React Native edition

-This repository contains multiple samples that demonstrates how to use the [Dynamsoft Barcode Reader](https://www.dynamsoft.com/barcode-reader/overview/) React Native Editions.
+This repository contains multiple samples that demonstrates how to use the [Dynamsoft Barcode Reader](https://www.dynamsoft.com/barcode-reader/overview/) React Native Edition.

 ## Requirements